Topography of the Young Galactic Disk: Spatial and Kinematic Patterns of the Clustered Star Formation in the Solar Neighborhood: Discussion

 Within the complicated phenomenology of phase space in the solar neighborhood, the central box includes the LA most populated segment, and the classical GB.
 Figures \ref{fig:KrigZ} and \ref{fig:KrigVz} show the $ Z(X,Y) $ and $ V_Z(X,Y) $ maps, respectively, for this region, where we clearly appreciate the presence of, at least, three substructures in $ Z(X,Y) $ whose relative position on the plane explains and defines both, the $Z$ undulation along the LA segment \citep[e.g.,][among many others]{dixon1967, quiroga1974, SF1986, Alves2020, Pantaleoni-Gonzalez2021}, and the classical inclination of the GB with a line of nodes at $l\ \approx\ 280\degree$ \citep{Comeron1994b, Elias2006a}.

 The vertical velocity field, $V_Z$, also presents a similar pattern with four different clumps, which draws a clear variation of $V_Z$ along the LA central segment (see Figure \ref{fig:linearfeatures1} for a longitudinal cut along the arm).
-In turn, a $V_Z$ gradient between the two inter-arm substructures, previously associated to an oscillation of the GB around the solar Galactocentric axis \citep{Comeron1999}.
+In turn, we observe a $V_Z$ gradient between the two inter-arm substructures, which had been previously associated to an oscillation of the GB around the solar Galactocentric axis \citep{Comeron1999}.

 Without entering into other considerations about the nature and origin of the spiral arms, it is evident that the amplitudes of the spatial Cartesian coordinate, $Z$, and of the vertical velocity component, $V_Z$, as well as the high concentration of YOCs in the region, suggest that large amounts of energy and momentum have come into play in a relatively small spatial volume.